keeporsweep/keeporsweep-desktop/README.md

 ## Contribute

 Contributions are always welcome! 😍 Check out the [list of issues](https://github.com/keeporsweep/keeporsweep-desktop/issues) and see what you like to contribute.
+Keep or Sweep is written in 🐍Python so if you know about that – come on board!

 ### Development setup